 7. Work without a permit-to-work

-• Routine operation of electrical installations — operational maintenance as part of day-to-day operations.
+• Routine operation of electrical installations: operational maintenance as part of day-to-day operations.
+The list of such tasks is approved by the unit head.

 The full list is available in the "Work without a permit" section.